-Determining the most effective approaches to achieve your core objectives quickly is not straightforward.
+Determining the most effective approaches to achieve your core objectives quickly is not as straightforward as you might think.
+Digital transformation initiatives require specialized knowledge and expertise from multiple disciplines to be successful.

 What is enterprise business architecture?

-Enterprise business architecture defines what an organization needs to do to stay competitive, satisfy the customers, maintain supplier relationships, care for the employees and sustain the operations.
+Enterprise business architecture defines what an organization needs to do to stay competitive, satisfy the customers, maintain supplier relationships, overhaul the digital employee experience (DEX), and sustain operations.

 Enterprise business architecture examples